If your work has been published in a book or magazine with your permission, then you may be eligible to claim a share of RETURN.

 17. How will payments be made?

 Payments will be made by electronic transfer directly into successful applicants bank accounts.
-Once you have made a claim please contact IVARO with the following information:
+Once you have made a claim please contact IVARO with the following information by November 1st:

 Account Payee Name, IBAN, BIC, Bank Name, Bank Address.

-It is anticipated that all payments will be made by mid December.
+It is anticipated that all payments will be made by November 31st.
 The royalties are modest in most cases, but well worth collecting, and represent an acknowledgment that secondary commercial uses of artists’ works should be remunerated.

 18. When is the deadline for claiming?